In September, I had three great presentations at the BCRPA Fitness Conference.

 After the BCRPA fitness presentation, I was off to the USA to present.
 The second time I have presented in the USA.

 Last weekend, I was in Las Vegas.
-I gave my best non-fitness education presentation of my life.
+I gave the best non-fitness education presentation of my life.

-I had shared my story on how I started blogging on the internet and how I have started helping people around the world with my books on over come injuries.
+I shared my story of how I started blogging on the internet and how I have started helping people around the world with my books on overcoming injuries.

 The feedback for my presentation in Las Vegas was insane.

-I had all kinds of posts to my Facebook Page.
+I had all kinds of posts on my Facebook Page.

-I don’t look for these kind words but I do put a lot of time, work, energy, visualization and thought into all of my presentation.
+I don’t look for these kind words, but I put a lot of time, work, energy, visualization, and thought into my presentations.
 Some would say a crazy amount of work.

-The nice things is when it is not a rehab or science-y presentation, I am able to really let the full Rick out ,which is fun.
+The nice thing is when it is not a rehab or science presentation, I can let the full Rick out, which is fun.